Hamnet Shakespeare: Connection to William Shakespeare's work

 Stuffs out his vacant garments with his form;

 Then have I reason to be fond of grief?

 — Constance, King John, act 3, scene 4, lines 95–99.

 Scholars have long speculated about the potential influence of Hamnet's death upon William Shakespeare's writing.
 Unlike his contemporary Ben Jonson, who wrote a lengthy piece on the death of his own son, Shakespeare, if he wrote anything in response, did so more subtly.
 At the time his son died, Shakespeare was writing primarily comedies, and that writing continued until a few years after Hamnet's death, when his major tragedies were written.
 It is possible that his tragedies gained depth from his experience.

 Biographical readings, in which critics would try to connect passages in the plays and sonnets to specific events in Shakespeare's life, are at least as old as the Romantic period.
-Many famous writers, scholars, and critics from the 18th to the early 20th century pondered the connection between Hamnet's death and Shakespeare's plays.
+Many writers, scholars, and critics from the 18th to the early 20th century pondered the connection between Hamnet's death and Shakespeare's plays.
 These scholars and critics included Samuel Taylor Coleridge, Edward Dowden, and J. Dover Wilson, among others.
 In 1931, C. J. Sisson stated that such interpretations had "gone too far".
 In 1934, Shakespeare scholar R. W. Chambers agreed, saying that Shakespeare's most cheerful work was written after his son's death, making a connection doubtful.
 In the mid-to-late 20th century, it became increasingly unpopular for critics to connect events in authors' lives with their work, not just for Shakespeare, but for all writing.
 More recently, however, as the ideas of the New Criticism have lost prominence, biographical interpretations of Hamnet's relationship to his father's work have begun to re-emerge.